 The humanitarian crisis in Ukraine promoted a huge outpouring of support.
-For many, the question was what to do and how to help?
-In the radiotherapy community the challenges our Ukrainian colleagues would face were all too clear; how to maintain radiotherapy services in a war.
+For many, the question was what to do and how to help.
+In the radiation therapy community, the challenges our Ukrainian colleagues would face were all too clear: how to maintain radiation therapy services in a war.

-The information emerging is of the amazing resilience of the radiotherapy work force and their cancer patients.
-Outside of this conflict we can only admire what they are achieving.
-At the time of submission, a team of engineers and industry worked tirelessly together in Kyiv to fix a linear accelerator that was unoperational, all under the pressures of a war zone.
-Staff are currently being trained on the updated technology and patients should expect to begin treatments in the next two weeks.
-Never before has an entire country's radiotherapy service been challenged.
-Lessons can be learned; the global community can respond when asked and the volunteer space, thanks to technology and communication, can become international and broad (translating, IT solutions, supplies, remote training and planning, advocating, donations, etc.).
+The information emerging is of the amazing resilience of the radiation therapy workforce and their patients with cancer.
+Outside of this conflict, we can only admire what they are achieving.
+At the time of writing, a team of engineers and industry worked together tirelessly in Kyiv to fix a linear accelerator that was not operational, all under the pressures of a war zone.
+Staff are currently being trained on the updated technology, and patients should expect to begin treatments within 2 weeks.
+Never has an entire country's radiation therapy service been challenged.
+Lessons can be learned; the global community can respond when asked, and the volunteer space, thanks to technology and communication, can become international and broad (translating, information technology solutions, supplies, remote training and planning, advocating, donations, etc).
 Coordination needs to rely on accurate, real-time information from legitimate sources.
-The entire radiotherapy community can respond to these needs as they work as one; clinicians, physicists, technicians, industry, societies and advocates.
-Radiotherapy is a small community, but with the amplifier of technology, both virtual and remote, solutions can be suggested and implemented.
+The entire radiation therapy community can respond to these needs as they work as one: clinicians, physicists, technicians, industry, societies, and advocates.
+Radiation therapy is a small community, but with the amplifier of technology, both virtual and remote, solutions can be suggested and implemented.

-Radiotherapy is needed in around 50% of cancer patients and needed in around 40% of cures.
-Worldwide there is an underinvestment in radiotherapy.
-We need to future proof the world against global disasters; war, climate, nuclear, pandemics, which will surely interrupt cancer services.
+Radiation therapy is needed in approximately 50% of patients with cancer and in approximately 40% of cures.
+Worldwide, there is an underinvestment in radiation therapy.
+We need to future-proof the world against global disasters—wars, climate and nuclear disasters, and pandemics—which will surely interrupt cancer services.
 We must also develop the way the global community can respond.
-In radiotherapy the emergency task force has shown how agile the community can be by working together inclusively.
-For those willing to help, and provide ideas and solutions, please join the Global Coalition for Radiotherapy Emergency Task Force and help us support Ukraine and surrounding countries.
+In radiation therapy, the emergency task force has shown how agile the community can be by working together inclusively.
+For those willing to help and to provide ideas and solutions, please join the Global Coalition for Radiotherapy Emergency Task Force and help us support Ukraine and surrounding countries.

 © 2022 The Authors.
 Published by Elsevier Inc. on behalf of American Society for Radiation Oncology.